mattwarren10/overtime-app/README.md

 - X Icons from glyphicons
 - X Update the styles for forms

-## Refactor Todos:
+## Todos:
-- X Refactor posts/_form for admin user with status
+- Integrate validation for phone attr in User
+	* No spaces or dashes
+	* exactly 10 characters
+	* all characters have to be a number

 ## Misc:
 - Fix search for posts